nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 ## Quartz Scheduler Cluster Configuration

-<span class="s1">A clustered Nuxeo environment should be configured to use Quartz scheduling.
-The Quartz scheduling component allows nodes to coordinate scheduled tasks between themselves - a single task will be routed to a single node for execution on that one node.&nbsp;</span>This ensures that scheduled events, like periodic cleanups or periodic imports, are executed only on one node and not on all nodes at the same time.
+A clustered Nuxeo environment should be configured to use Quartz scheduling.
+The Quartz scheduling component allows nodes to coordinate scheduled tasks between themselves - a single task will be routed to a single node for execution on that one node.
+This ensures that scheduled events, like periodic cleanups or periodic imports, are executed only on one node and not on all nodes at the same time.

-Standard configuration is available from Nuxeo templates for Tomcat for PostgreSQL, Oracle and SQL Server.&nbsp;
+Standard configuration is available from Nuxeo templates for Tomcat for PostgreSQL, Oracle and SQL Server.

-<span class="s1">In most cases, each node in the cluster should be configured to include this template.</span>
+In most cases, each node in the cluster should be configured to include this template.</span>

 1. Populate the database with the tables needed by Quartz (names `QRTZ_*`).
     The DDL scripts come from the standard Quartz distribution and are available in the Nuxeo templates in `$NUXEO_HOME/templates/_<database>_-quartz-cluster/bin/create-quartz-tables.sql`.
-2. Enable the Quartz-specific cluster templates by adding the template `_<database>_-quartz-cluster`.&nbsp;<span class="s1" style="line-height: 21.58px;">In most cases you will include this template on each node in the cluster.</span>
+2. Enable the Quartz-specific cluster templates by adding the template `_<database>_-quartz-cluster`.
+In most cases you will include this template on each node in the cluster.

 {{#> callout type='note' }}